 Foods like quinoa, brown rice and potatoes are great for obtaining the carbs needed to perform and are best when eaten on a regular basis, or the day before an event, but when it comes to event days, pro cyclists opt for more easily digestible carbs, such as high energy bars.

 The major difference in these carbs is their glycemic index, which speaks to the impact of glucose levels in the body after digesting particular carbohydrates.

 When you consume an energy bar, glucose levels rise much quicker than the 2 hours it would take if you had eaten rice or bread, allowing you to have more energy to use right away.

 2. Protein –

-Now this doesn’t mean all meat and seafood, but also lots of green leafy vegetables, beans and nuts.
-Because of consistent training, protein will be needed to help rebuild muscles after exercise, and you cannot afford to leave it out of your diet.
+Now, this doesn’t mean all meat and seafood, but also lots of green leafy vegetables, beans, and nuts.
+Because of consistent training, the protein will be needed to help rebuild muscles after exercise, and you cannot afford to leave it out of your diet.